page last updated September 15, 2021

 I have a book on reserve.
 How do I get my books?

 Wait for your notification saying your books are ready for pickup.
-You can pick up your items at curbside pickup during the hours listed above.
+You can pick up your items at the library during the hours listed above.

 I have something due back at the library.
 What do I do?